jnermano/Sms-android-app/README.md

 2) Nine PNG background for message in conversation
 3) Send sms to multiple number
 4) Send multipart text messages
-5) Sent and devered notifications
+5) Sent and delivered notifications